Tomb Raider III: Development

-Tomb Raider III was developed by Core Design and published by Eidos Interactive as a sequel to the 1997 title Tomb Raider II.
-Originally, Core Design envisioned Tomb Raider III as a "next generation" Tomb Raider game built on a new game engine with a new animation system.
-As artist Stuart Atkinson explained, the Tomb Raider team wanted at least two years to develop the game in order to genuinely advance the series, but the producers said that, as with Tomb Raider II, development would be completed in under a year because there was a strong consumer demand for it.
-For the original team, who had been living with the series' demanding development schedules for two consecutive years, "it was just too much", according to Atkinson.
-As a result, a new team was brought together from other Core Design projects to build a Tomb Raider game for 1998, giving the original team more time to develop their next-generation project.

-Actual development on Tomb Raider III began in December 1997.
-At the time, lead programmer Martin Gibbins, who previously worked on the 1996 title Blam!
-Machinehead, was tweaking the old Tomb Raider engine to build a new game with a stronger emphasis on action and shooting.
-The new team considered Gibbins' additional work to the engine valuable and decided to use it as a basis for the 1998 Tomb Raider game, which was originally intended to be a spin-off called The Further Adventures of Lara Croft.
-However, as development progressed and more ideas were introduced, the company considered the number of changes enough to justify a complete sequel.
+As the development of Tomb Raider II concluded in late 1997, Core Design considered plans for a sequel.
+The fact that the second game was selling very well dispelled the team's fears that the franchise was a one-hit wonder, and led to the scoping of a continuation for the franchise.
+Development on Tomb Raider III began that December.
+The project originated as an extension of The Further Adventures of Lara Croft, which had been planned as a seven level expansion pack for Tomb Raider II.
+The final game retained a shortened Adventures of Lara Croft subtitle.
+It was developed by the expansion pack team- a new group formed from other Core Design developers- rather than the Tomb Raider II team.

 The PlayStation served as the lead platform for the game, while the Microsoft Windows release is a conversion with slightly improved visuals.
 As a result, everything was built around the capabilities of the PlayStation hardware, with 16-bit palettes and high-resolution graphics, as opposed to the 8-bit palettes and "pseudo medium" resolution of the earlier titles, as Core Design CEO Jeremy Smith recalled.
+It made use of a revised engine featuring changes from Martin Gibbins, who previously worked on the 1996 title Blam!
+Machinehead.
 The upgraded engine offered better speed efficiency and new graphical features.
 While both the original Tomb Raider and Tomb Raider II used a grid system where developers could build the levels with a set of blocks, Tomb Raider III's system incorporated triangular polygons, allowing developers to achieve greater detail and more complex architectural structures.
 The triangles also allowed developers to implement the game's quicksand and rippling water features.
 The dynamic lighting system was improved with coloured lighting and better water reflection, making Tomb Raider III more atmospheric than its predecessors.
 The team also implemented new weather effects such as rain, snow, and wind.
 The game features more particle effects, offering more realistic explosions and smoke.
 All the textures used in the game were drawn in true colour before being rendered by the graphics engine, resulting in a better output quality.